PiRogueToolSuite/deb-packages/pirogue-hardware-detection/linux/arm64/README.md

 Hopefully those commits will make it into the official Debian package for some 12.x point release, and we'll be able to drop our custom DTBs after a while.

+## How

+Additionally, we ship a kernel hook running after the raspi-firmware one (`z50-raspi-firmware`), making sure we override the DTBs it deploys from the official `linux-image` package.

+This hook is deployed on all systems, and uses flag files set by the postinst to determine whether to act, making its future removal easy (no longer shipping it should be sufficient).